spesml/spesml.github.io/3_Plugin/2_name_mapping.md

 ## Universal Interface Model

+You can find the concept of the Universal Interface Model [here](/concepts/modeling_framework/context.html).

 | Implemented Modeling Element (GUI Name in MagicDraw) | Stereotype Name in SpesML plugin | Related UML/SysML Element | Related Modeling Concept |
 |---|---|---|---|
 | (viewpoint-specific, see following tables) | (viewpoint-specific, see following tables) | Block (to define a type of system element) | System Element  |